 How can I give feedback that will influence the next version of the Ethical Framework?

 Ethical Framework for the Counselling Professions

-The Ethical Framework for the Counselling Professions came into effect on 1 July 2018.
+The Ethical Framework sets out the expected ethical principles, values and good practice standards for BACP members.
 All members commit to complying with the Ethical Framework as part of their terms and conditions of membership.